khatiazitanishvili/bank_modern_app/README.md

 ## Installation

-1. Clone the repository: `git clone https://github.com/your-username/project-name.git`
+1. Clone the repository: `git clone https://github.com/khatiazitanishvili/bank_modern_app.git`
 2. Navigate to the project directory: `cd project-name`
 3. Install the dependencies: `npm install`

 ## Usage

+1. Install the dependencies: `npm install`
-1. Start the development server: `npm start`
+2. Start the development server: `npm run dev`
-2. Open your browser and visit: `http://localhost:3000`
+3. Open your browser and visit the local development server URL provided in the console output.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository
-2. Create a new branch: `git checkout -b feature/your-feature-name`
-3. Make your changes and commit them: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin feature/your-feature-name`
-5. Submit a pull request

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-## Contact

-For any inquiries or questions, please reach out to me at [your-email@example.com](mailto:your-email@example.com).
+Make sure you have Node.js and npm installed on your system before running the above commands.
+The `npm run dev` command will start the Vite development server, and the console output will display the local development server URL.
+It may look like `http://127.0.0.1:5174/` or a different URL depending on your host configuration.

+Copy the URL from the console output and paste it into your browser to access your application.
+If you encounter any issues or have any questions, please refer to the Vite documentation or consult the project's specific setup instructions.